Venkateshvarma03/delta-demo/README.md

 # delta-demo
-This the first class for github
+This the first class for github demo.